sudheerj/vuejs-interview-questions/README.md

 72.  ### List down the template equivalents in render functions?
      VueJS provides proprietary alternatives and plain javascript usage for the template features.

-     Let's list down them in a table for comparision,
+     Let's list down them in a table for comparison,

         | Templates | Render function |
         |---- | --------- |